SpaSeekers’ guide to body polish spa treatments

 The indulgent pampering experience of a full body polish provides multiple benefits:

-A carefree mind: Lying down on the treatment table and allowing a qualified aesthetician to take care of your skin will provide you with some valuable time to reflect, or simply unwind and forget all your troubles.
+A calm mind: Lying down on the treatment table and allowing a qualified aesthetician to take care of your skin will provide you with some valuable time to reflect, or simply unwind and forget all your troubles.

 A re-energised body: The therapist’s moving hands teamed with the gritty texture of the exfoliating formula will aid blood flow and promote the movement of energy around your body.
 Most men and women feel physically re-energised and mentally calm after a polish treatment.